fiatjaf/z/rumple.md

     Replacing these payments with tables of reputation between peers is also an unsolved problem[^reputation-lightning], for the same reasons explained in the thread above.

-     ‎

 5. **Rumple solves the hot wallet problem**

     Since you don't have to use Bitcoin keys or sign transactions with a Rumple node, only your channel trust is at risk at any time.

-     ‎

 6. **Rumple ends custodianship**

     Since no one is storing other people's funds, a big hub or wallet provider can be used in multiple payment routes, but it cannot be immediately classified as a "custodian".
 At best, it will be a big debtor.

-     ‎

 7. **Rumple is fun**

     Opening channels with strangers is boring.
 Opening channels with friends and people you trust even a little makes that relationship grow stronger and the trust be reinforced.
-    (But of course, like it happens in the Lightning Network today, if Rumple is to be successful the bulk of trust will be from isolated users to big reliable hubs.)
+    (But of course, like it happens in the Lightning Network today, if Rumple is successful the bulk of trust will be from isolated users to big reliable hubs.)

 ## Questions or potential issues

 1. **So many advantages, yes, but trusted?
 Custodial?
 That's easy and stupid!**

-    Well, an enormous part of the current Lightning Network (and also onchain Bitcoin wallets) already rests on trust, mainly trust between users and custodial wallet providers like BlueWallet, WalletofSatoshi and others.
+    Well, an enormous part of the current Lightning Network (and also onchain Bitcoin wallets) already rests on trust, mainly trust between users and custodial wallet providers like ZEBEDEE, Alby, Wallet-of-Satoshi and others.
 Worse: on the current Lightning Network users not only trust, they also expose their entire transaction history to these providers[^hosted-channels].

     Besides that, as detailed in point 3 of the previous section, there are many unsolvable issues on the Lightning protocol that make each sovereign node dependent on some level of trust in its peers (and the network in general dependent on trusting that no one else will spam it to death).

-    So given the current state of the Lightning Network, to trust peers like Rumple requires is not a giant change -- but it is still a significant change: in Rumple you shouldn't open a large trust channel with someone just because it looks trustworthy, you must personally know that person and only put in what you're willing to lose.
+    So, given the current state of the Lightning Network, to trust peers like Rumple requires is not a giant change -- but it is still a significant change: in Rumple you shouldn't open a large trust channel with someone just because it looks trustworthy, you must personally know that person and only put in what you're willing to lose.
 In known brands that have reputation to lose you can probably deposit more trust, same for long-term friends, and that's all.
-Still it is probably good enough, given the existence of MPP payments and the fact that the purpose of Rumple is to be a payments network for day-to-day purchases not a way to buy real estate.
+Still it is probably good enough, given the existence of MPP payments and the fact that the purpose of Rumple is to be a payments network for day-to-day purchases and not a way to buy real estate.

-     ‎

 2. **Why would anyone run a node in this parallel chain?**

     I don't know.
-Ideally every server running a Rumple Network node will be running a Bitcoin node and a Rumple Chain node.
-Besides using it to confirm and publish your own Rumple Network transactions it can be set to mine automatically on the Bitcoin chain and maybe earn some change comparable to running a Lightning routing node or a JoinMarket Yield Generator.
+Ideally every server running a Rumple Network node will be running a Bitcoin node and a Rumple chain node.
+Besides using it to confirm and publish your own Rumple Network transactions it can be set to do BMM mining automatically and maybe earn some small fees comparable to running a Lightning routing node or a JoinMarket yield generator.

-    Also it must be really lightweight, as pruning is completely free and no verification-since-the-genesis-block will take place.
+    Also it will probably be very lightweight, as pruning is completely free and no verification-since-the-genesis-block will take place.

-    ‎

 10. **What is the maturity of the debt that exists in the Rumple Network or its legal status?**

-    By default it is to be understood as being payable on demand for payments occurring inside the network (as credit can be used to forward or initiate payments by the creditor using that channel).
+    By default it is to be understood as being payable _on demand for payments occurring inside the network_ (as credit can be used to forward or initiate payments by the creditor using that channel).
 But details of settlement outside the network or what happens if one of the peers disappears cannot be enforced or specified by the network.

-    Perhaps negotiated some standard optional settlement methods (like a Bitcoin address) can be announced and negotiated upon channel creation inside the protocol, but nothing more than that.
+    Perhaps some standard optional settlement methods (like a Bitcoin address) can be announced and negotiated upon channel creation inside the protocol, but nothing more than that.

 [^thread-402]: Read at least the first 10 messages of the thread to see how naïve proposals like you and me could have thought about are brought up and then dismantled very carefully by the group of people most committed to getting Lightning to work properly.
 [^reputation-lightning]: See also the footnote at [[3cb7c325]].